Fifteen minutes ...

 Speaking of learning, the zoo is not only a display of exotic species, but also involved with educational programs with schools and universities.
 The Omaha Cultural and Academic Cooperative organization is based at the zoo.
 The group is special because it is an innovative partnership of museums that provides educational career exploration programs not found anywhere else.
 Other zoos and museums in the country should take note as an example.
 We are lucky to have this great program in Omaha.
 The zoo also has volunteer programs, and research projects going on full time.
 All together, these programs are helping to fulfill the zoo's mission of conservation, research, recreation, and education.

-The zoo's last project was the world's largest desert biome, opened in 2002.
+One of the zoo's projects was the world's largest desert biome, opened in 2002.
 Visitors experience the unique desert environments of the Namib Desert in Africa, the Great Sandy in Australia, and the Sonoran Desert in southwestern U.S. The glazed geodesic dome allows visitors to see a 30 ft tall sand dune, Ayers Rock, a cactus forest, a sandfall, meerkats, pumas, bobcats, rock wallabies, peccaries, klipspringers, and desert plants.
-In 2003, the world's largest nocturnal exhibit will open underneath the Desert Dome.
+In 2003, the world's largest nocturnal exhibit opened underneath the Desert Dome.

 The zoo is best enjoyed if the visit is not rushed however starting early requires plenty of ahead of time planning and with our busy lives is not always an option.
 Admission to the zoo is without a doubt, always reasonable; however, the best bargain is a season zoo pass.
 That way you get to go multiple times without as much concern for covering every exhibit; you can even sneak in a late afternoon visit without the guilt.
 As a rule, the people that purchase a season pass so much recognize the value that they continue to do so year after year.
 If you travel, keep this in mind, the Omaha Henry Doorly Zoo Season Pass is also good for free admission to 150 other zoos in the country.
 That's a rate of three per state, probably one is in yours.